Suhailhassanbhat/Covid_Data_Scraper/README.md

 This scraper runs every half hour and gets all the data published by Kentucky Department of Health https://govstatus.egov.com/kycovid19

-Camelot libraries do most of the work since the dept. publishes daily reports in pdf format
+Camelot libraries do most of the work since the dept. publishes daily reports in pdf format.
+BeautifulSoup gets links to new reports, pandas, numpy, regex for cleaning the data and putting it in tabular form.

 Template by Jonathan Soma @dangerscarf data head, python kid, co-founder @bkbrains, director @ledeprog